 Students who select the product management concentration who are also earning a minor or additional major in HCII will have the HCII course in the concentration waived.
-To meet the concentration requirement, these students will be required to take one additional elective course from the Tepper course listing.
+To meet the concentration requirement, these students will be required to take one additional elective course from the Tepper course listing in the product management concentration.
 This is the only approved exception for the product management concentration.